Trump heads to disaster-affected Florida, but no funding deal reached

 "Why would you want to come unless you are going to announce more good news?"
 Gov. Ron DeSantis -- who met with Trump on Monday to discuss the relief funding -- told local reporters last weekend.

-Florida politicos and hurricane victims anticipate President Trump will announce some sort of disaster relief at Wednesday rally.

-Before rallying his supporters in Panama City Beach, Trump will tour nearby Tyndall Air Force Base, which suffered extensive damage from the hurricane last fall, and other impacted areas.
+Before rallying his supporters in Panama City Beach, Trump toured nearby Tyndall Air Force Base, which suffered extensive damage from the hurricane last fall, and other impacted areas.

 Trump has blamed the legislative roadblock on Democrats and their insistence on boosting funding for Puerto Rico, falsely claiming that Puerto Rico has received $91 billion in relief funding -- more than half of which is based on the White House's estimates for costs FEMA could incur in years to come.